M. R. Srinivasan: Career

 In 1974, Srinivasan was appointed Director, Power Projects Engineering Division, DAE and then Chairman, Nuclear Power Board, DAE in 1984.
 In these capacities, he was responsible for planning, execution, and operation, of all nuclear power projects in the country.
-In 1987, he was appointed Chairman, Atomic Energy Commission and Secretary, Department of Atomic Energy, with responsibility for all aspects of the Indian Nuclear Program.
+In 1987, he was appointed chairman, Atomic Energy Commission and Secretary, Department of Atomic Energy, with responsibility for all aspects of the Indian Nuclear Program.
 The Nuclear Power Corporation of India was created in September 1987, with Srinivasan as the Founder-Chairman.
-He has been responsible for a total of 18 nuclear power units, of which seven are in operation, another seven under construction, and four still in the planning stages.
+He was responsible for a total of 18 nuclear power units, of which seven are in operation, another seven under construction, and four still in the planning stages.

 Other responsibilities

-Srinivasan was a senior advisor at the International Atomic Energy Agency, Vienna from 1990 to 1992.
+Srinivasan was a senior adviser at the International Atomic Energy Agency, Vienna from 1990 to 1992.
 He was a Member of the Planning Commission, Government of India from 1996 to 1998, looking after the portfolios of Energy, and Science & Technology.
 He was a Member of India's National Security Advisory Board from 2002 to 2004 and again from 2006 to 2008.
 He was also Chairman, Task Force on Higher Education, Karnataka from 2002 to 2004.
-Srinivasan is Founder Member of World Association of Nuclear Operators (WANO); Fellow, Indian National Academy of Engineering and Institution of Engineers (India) and Emeritus Fellow of Indian Nuclear Society.
+Srinivasan was Founder Member of World Association of Nuclear Operators (WANO); Fellow, Indian National Academy of Engineering and Institution of Engineers (India) and Emeritus Fellow of the Indian Nuclear Society.

+Death

+Srinivasan died on 20 May 2025, at the age of 95.